 Our pastors work hard to cultivate a sense of anticipation each week.
 Creativity in worship is guaranteed!
 The John Knox Family gathers for worship not knowing what will happen on any given Sunday, but confident that it will be good, and challenging, and faithful.
 Whether you worship with us online, in the chapel, or Sanctuary, you will be welcomed wholeheartedly.

 We love greeting one another and passing the peace (come visit, you'll see what we mean).
 We welcome old souls and screaming babies, questioning doubters and frozen chosen, people who are culturally and racially diverse, differently abled, LGBTQ+, and especially, you!

 Do I have to be a member to take Communion?

-No!
-Communion is offered the first Sunday of every month (and other special occasions) and if you are present in worship with us, you are invited to the Lord's Supper.
+Nope!
+Communion is offered the first Sunday of every month (and other special occasions) and if you worship with us, you are invited to the Lord's Supper.
 It is not a John Knox Table, or a Presbyterian Table, but it is Christ's Table and all are welcome.